New Insights into Time Series Analysis II -- No Correlated Observations: Real data

 \subsection{Testing photometric apertures and wavebands}

-In order to test the dependence of the photometric aperture and extreme measurements on the selection criteria the WFCAM analyzes were performed in seven different ways:
+In order to test the dependence of the photometric aperture and extreme measurements on the selection criteria the WFCAM, seven different analyses were performed:

-\begin{itemize} \item \textbf{A1-5} Photometric measurements using a standard photometric aperture from 1 to 5 ($0.5\arcsec$, $\sqrt(0.5)\arcsec$, $1\arcsec$, $\sqrt(2)\arcsec$, and $2\arcsec$ radius, respectively); \item \textbf{BA} Photometric measurements using the best aperture \citep[see][]{Cross-2009}; \item \textbf{BAS} all measurements enclosed in $2\times ED_{\sigma\mu}$ about $EA_{M}$ of BA photometry are used; \end{itemize}
+\begin{itemize} \item \textbf{A1-5} Photometric measurements using a standard photometric aperture from 1 to 5 ($0.5\arcsec$, $\sqrt(0.5)\arcsec$, $1\arcsec$, $\sqrt(2)\arcsec$, and $2\arcsec$ radius, respectively) \item \textbf{BA} Photometric measurements using the best aperture \citep[see][]{Cross-2009} \item \textbf{BAS} all measurements enclosed in $2\times ED_{\sigma\mu}$ about $EA_{M}$ of BA photometry are used. \end{itemize}

-where the measurements having flags greater than 256 were removed.
-The 3rd aperture (A3), corresponds to the default $1\arcsec$ aperture, where the radius is slightly larger than the typical seeing FWHM, so an aperture centred on a point-source should contain $>95\%$ of the light (in the ideal gaussian case - in reality a lot more is in lower surface brightness wings).
-Increasing the aperture size will increase the amount of signal, but at the expense of increasing the amount of sky too, such that the signal-to-noise decreases.
+In these analysis, the measurements with flags greater than 256 were removed.
+The third aperture (A3), corresponds to the default $1\arcsec$ aperture, where the radius is slightly larger than the typical seeing FWHM, so an aperture centred on a point-source should contain $>95\%$ of the light in the ideal Gaussian case; in reality there is much more light in lower surface brightness wings.
+Increasing the aperture size increases the amount of signal, but at the expense of increasing the amount of sky too, such that the signal-to-noise decreases.
 Decreasing the aperture reduces the signal too much, also reducing the signal-to-noise ratio.
-Usually A3 gives the optimal signal-to-noise, but sometimes, nearby stars can affect the measurements by adding in additional noise component from deblending images which relies on some imperfect modelling, and selecting a smaller aperture which will include less signal from the neighbour gives better results, which is why a variable aperture was selected by \citet{Cross-2009}.
+Usually A3 gives the optimal signal-to-noise, but sometimes, nearby stars can affect the measurements by adding an additional noise component from deblending images that relies on some imperfect modelling, and selecting a smaller aperture that includes less signal from the neighbor gives better results, which is why a variable aperture was selected by \citet{Cross-2009}.